-- a Functioning (updated) Computer (with microphone, speaker or earphones, and webcam) - Reliable Internet Connection - PDF viewer/Ability to watch mp4 files. - Ability to log in to CASA for online assignments. - Ability to access Microsoft TEAMS platform.
-Note that all UH students have access to MS teams with their cougarnet ID.
+- a Functioning (updated) Computer

+- Reliable Internet Connection

+- PDF viewer/Ability to watch mp4 files.

+- Ability to log in to CANVAS through AccessUH for online assignments.

+- Ability to access Microsoft TEAMS platform.

+Note that all UH students have access to AccessUH/CANVAS/MS teams with their cougarnet ID.